Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 Next we define the R-symmetry structures

 where $\mathcal{J}$ and $\mathcal{J}_{\alpha\beta}$ are defined in \eqref{J123def} and \eqref{J123defwithspin} respectively.
 The $B$-structures are related to the $A$-structures as follows

 The signs in parenthesis indicate the transformation properties under the $(\mathbb{Z}_2)^3$ that exchange points $1$ and $2$, $3$ and $4$ and $(1,2)$ with $(3,4)$ respectively.
-Finally ``two more'' in \eqref{PsiPsiPsiPsiT} refers to the terms that need to be added to make the correlator invariant under the permutation of the first four points\footnote{Noice that the whole supercoordinates $(t,y,\theta)$ need to be permuted.}.
+Finally ``two more'' in \eqref{PsiPsiPsiPsiT} refers to the terms that need to be added to make the correlator invariant under the permutation of the first four points\footnote{Notice that the whole supercoordinates $(t,y,\theta)$ need to be permuted.}.

 The generating correlators \eqref{PsiPsiPsiPsiT} are written in terms of six structures $A_{12,34}^{(\pm\pm|+)}, A_{13,24}^{(\pm\pm|+)}, A_{14,23}^{(\pm\pm|+)}$, but only four are linearly independent.
 This fact was anticipated in \eqref{psipsipsipsiOtildeF} where only four structures, corresponding to the multiplicity of the $[0,2]_0$ representations in $[1,0]_1^{\otimes 4}$, appear.
 Since the action of the permutation group $\mathfrak{S}_4$ commutes with the action of $\mathfrak{sp}(4)\oplus \mathfrak{su}(2)$ we can decompose the multiplicity space in representation of $\mathfrak{S}_4$.
-A simple analysis using plethysms\footnote{This can be done efficiently using \cite{LiE1992}, to which we also refer for further details.} reveals that this four dimensional space decomposes as the trivial representation, the sign representation and the two dimensional irreducible representation.
+A simple analysis using plethysms\footnote{This can be done efficiently using \cite{LiE1992}, to which we also refer for further details.} reveals that this four-dimensional space decomposes as the trivial representation, the sign representation and the two-dimensional irreducible representation.
 The associated structures are given by